dabeng/user-experience-improvement-strategies/README.md

 # User Experience Improvement Strategies
-There are no jQuery plugins, Angular directives, React components or Polymer elements in here.
-We just share feasible ways or best practices to improve user experience with native javascript.
+The key points are not jQuery plugins, Angular directives, React components or Polymer elements in here.
+We just share feasible solutions, reasonable thoughts and friendly reminders to improve user experience with the help of javascript.
-Of course, if you want, you can build any plugins or components based on these improvement strategies.

 ### Avoid making a distraction when user is doing a series of operation.